Clepa/Tools/LocalEnvironment/Docs/local_config.md

 First steps:

 - Create a new folder at `C:\`, e.g. `C:\Tools`, where to install all the applications and tools.
 This root folder can be different, and from now on known as: `%TOOLS%`.
-This value will be defined as an environment variable ([environment variables](#environment-variables)), but be careful if you change the value because some applications do not support environment variables in paths, and you have to adapt it.
+This value will be defined as an environment variable ([environment variables](#environment-variables)), but be careful if you change the value to something else because some applications do not support environment variables in paths, and you have to adapt it.
 - Inside this new folder, create two empty folders: `%TOOLS%\_config` and `%TOOLS%\_data`.
 - Create the next base structure: